 Stroke Risk Factors

-- Heart diseases — atrial fibrillation is a major risk factor for stroke, as are other heart diseases, such as carotid artery disease (narrowing of the arteries in the neck that carry blood to the brain), peripheral artery disease (narrowing of the vessels carrying blood to the legs and arms), coronary heart disease, heart failure, an enlarged heart, heart valve disease, or a congenital heart defect.
-If you have several of these, your stroke risk is greatly increased.
+- Cardiovascular (heart) disease.
+Atrial fibrillation is, of course, a major risk factor for stroke, but so are other cardiovascular conditions.
+Those include carotid artery disease (narrowing of the arteries in the neck that carry blood to the brain), peripheral artery disease (narrowing of the vessels that carry blood to the arms and legs), coronary heart disease, heart failure, enlarged heart, heart valve disease, or a congenital heart defect.